-Do you know ‘Sa Shi Su Se So’ as Basic seasonings for Japanese cuisine?
+Do you know about ‘Sa Shi Su Se So’, the basic seasoning in Japanese cuisine?
 Most of the Japanese mothers will surely say that it is very important knowledge for cooking Japanese foods, especially stewed ones ’煮物 Nimono’.
 You need to put these seasonings in this Hiragana order, which is 1-Sa, 2-Shi, 3-Su, 4-Se and 5-So.
 Though it depends on the food you want to cook, basically you should just put these seasonings in this order to make it tastes delicious.
 I will uncover the secrets behind this precious knowledge in this article:

 Satoo means sugars, which also includes ‘Mirin (sweet Sake)’ but sometimes ‘Sake’.
 Mirin has two types, Honmirin with alcohol and Mirinfuchoomiryoo without alcohol.
 The alcohol such as Sake and Honmirin should be treated in the same way as Sugar, which means you should put it in the pot at first.
 The molecule of sugar is larger than others, thus more difficult to sink into food materials, that is why we have to put sugar in at the beginning.
 Sugar makes food soften since it easily holds moisture contents.
 It also takes a strong smell of foods such as fishes and makes them less likely to decay in short time.